Jaakko Oksanen: KuPS

 On 10 July 2022, Oksanen joined Veikkausliiga club KuPS on a free transfer and signed an 18-month contract, with the option of a further year, effective 13 July 2022.
-During the remainder of the 2022 season, he made 17 appearances, scored two goals and was a part of the club's 2022 Finnish Cup-winning squad.
+During the remainder of the 2022 season, he made 17 appearances, scored two goals, and was a part of the club's 2022 Finnish Cup-winning squad.
 In recognition of his performances, Oksanen was voted the club's Player of the Year and Young Player of the Year and he was twice named in the Veikkausliiga Team of the Month.

 Oksanen made 32 appearances and scored one goal in all competitions during a 2023 season which culminated in KuPS missing out on the Veikkausliiga championship on goal difference.
 On 3 November 2023, the club exercised its one-year option on his contract.
 Oksanen ended the double-winning 2024 season with a career-high 39 appearances and three goals.

 After Oksanen's contract expired at the turn of the year, positive negotiations resulted in him signing a new one-year contract in February 2025.
 On 22 July, Oksanen scored a goal for KuPS against Kairat Almaty, in a 2–0 first leg win in the second round of the UEFA Champions League qualification campaign.

+Kairat

+In December 2025, Kazakhstan Premier League club Kairat Almaty strengthened its squad with Finnish midfielder Jaakko Oksanen.
+The Almaty club signed the 25-year-old player to a contract until December 2027.

 International career

 Oksanen has been capped by Finland at U16, U17, U18, U19 and U21 level.
 He appeared in each of Finland's three matches at the 2018 European U19 Championship and his development during 2018 was recognised with the SPL Most Promising Young Player of the Year award.

-Oksanen won his maiden call into the full Finland squad for a January 2022 training camp in Algarve, which included two friendly matches.
+Oksanen won his maiden call into the full Finland squad for a January 2023 training camp in Algarve, which included two friendly matches.
 He made his senior international debut with a start in the second match, a 1–0 defeat to Estonia.